 3.6 Operations shall continue until all roads are passable.
 Widening and clean up operations may continue immediately or the following working day, dependent on conditions.
-Operations may also be suspended during periods of limited or zero visibility.
+Operations may also be suspended during periods of limited or zero visibility or during periods of high traffic.
 Any decision to suspend operations shall be made by the Supervisor on duty and shall be based on conditions of the storm.